ADA Access Consultants

 Section 11B-603.4 addresses the placement of coat hooks, shelves, and medicine cabinets in accessible restrooms.
 Shelves must be positioned between 40 inches (1016 mm) minimum and 48 inches (1219 mm) maximum above the finish floor.
 Medicine cabinets are required to have a usable shelf no higher than 44 inches (1118 mm) above the finish floor.
 These guidelines ensure that individuals with disabilities can access these amenities independently.

-When providing accessories such as soap dispensers, or paper towel dispenser, and waste receptacles in toilet facilities, at least one of each type must be located on an accessible route.
-Moreover, all operable parts, such as faucet hardware, should be positioned at a maximum height of 40 inches (1016 mm) above the finish floor.
+When providing accessories such as soap dispensers, or paper towel dispensers, and waste receptacles in toilet facilities, at least one of each type must be located on an accessible route.
+Moreover, all operable parts, such as faucet hardware, should be positioned at a maximum height of 40 inches (1016 mm) above the finished floor.
 Similarly, an exception to this rule is made for baby diaper changing stations, which are not required to comply with Section 11B-603.5.

-ADA BAthroom Requirements: Doors
+ADA Bathroom Requirements: Doors

-The 2022 CBC Title 24 recognizes the importance of providing sufficient space for individuals with disabilities to navigate within restrooms.
+In the context of ADA bathroom requirements, 2022 CBC Title 24 recognizes the importance of providing sufficient space for individuals with disabilities to navigate within restrooms.
 According to Section 11B-603.2.2, required clear floor spaces, clearance at fixtures, and turning space can overlap.
 This flexibility is crucial in ensuring that wheelchair users have ample space to maneuver comfortably.

 Doors within restroom facilities must not encroach on the clear floor space or clearance required for any fixture, except for doors to accessible water closet compartments (11B-603.2.3).
 Considering this, doors are permitted to encroach into the turning space without limitation.
 However, for all other doors in restroom facilities, they are allowed to encroach into the turning space a maximum of 12 inches (305 mm).
 This regulation aims to prevent doors from obstructing the path of individuals with disabilities.